 Enjoy a look back at last year’s summer camps:

 Immersed in the daily cycles of our farm community, campers experience the stories of the land as they play, explore, and discover the wonders of the natural world.
 Our camps are designed to meet the developmental needs of each age group.
-Whether campers are attending Adventures, Explorers, Discover the Farm, Taste of the Fields, or our overnight camp, Beyond the Barn, they can expect a full week of adventures around the Farm, in and beyond, the Children’s Farmyard.
-Campers might visit the pond to dip for critters, meet a newborn calf at the dairy, harvest and taste test produce at the Market Garden, wash and spin our sheep’s wool into yarn, bake bread and make butter, build forts and animal homes in the forest, pick kale to roast over a fire, explore the meandering paths of Whimsey Meadow, all while making friends, singing songs, and playing games.
+Whether campers are attending Adventures, Explorers, Discover the Farm, Taste of the Fields, or our overnight camp, Beyond the Barn, they can expect a full week of adventures around the Farm, in and beyond the Children’s Farmyard, all while making friends, singing songs, and playing games.
+Campers might visit the pond to dip for critters, meet a newborn calf at the dairy, harvest and taste test produce at the Market Garden, wash and spin our sheep’s wool into yarn, bake bread and make butter, build forts and animal homes in the forest, pick kale to roast over a fire, or explore the Whimsey Meadow maze.
 All of our camps strive to encourage youth voice, nurture curiosity, and strengthen the connection between children, our food systems, and the natural world.

-- January 17 - August 19, 2019: First-come, first-served applications considered for remaining openings (only Beyond the Barn, Session 2 has openings) or for the waitlist.
+January 14–August 17, 2020: First-come, first-served applications considered for remaining openings or for waitlist.
 We encourage you to still apply.

-Due to high demand, your camper may only attend ONE camp session.
-Be sure to select all age-appropriate sessions your camper can attend on the application.
+Due to high demand, a camper may only attend ONE camp session.
+Be sure to select all possible week choices your camper can attend on your application.
+Some weeks fill up more quickly than others.
+We will look at all of your choices before placing your camper on the waitlist.
 Review camp sessions by age or date, or click on each camp below for further details: